zoobc/zoobc-sdk/README.md

 ![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)
 [![CircleCI](https://circleci.com/gh/zoobc/zoobc-sdk.svg?style=svg&circle-token=8a1610a487c652b7165e501f7d4c814fe0e34e12)](https://circleci.com/gh/zoobc/zoobc-sdk)

-ZooBC-SDK is a small set of libraries written with TypeScript and compiled with JavaScript, making it easy to implement / integrate applications so that they connect with the P2P API of the nodes in the blockchain for the Web API of the explorer servers and wallet.
+ZooBC-SDK is a small set of libraries written with TypeScript and compiled to be JavaScript, making it easy to implement / integrate applications so that they connect with the P2P API of the nodes in the blockchain for the Web API of the explorer servers and wallet.

 ## Start using ZooBC-SDK